Internship Education Specialist Credential: Mild/Moderate Disabilities with EL Authorization

 In addition to meeting the general requirements for admission to the university and the Special Education Credential program, eligibility for the Internship program requires the following:

-- Submission of application for the Internship Education Specialist Credential: Early Childhood Special Education;
+- Submission of application for the Internship Education Specialist Credential: Mild-to-Moderate Disabilities;

-- Satisfactory completion of program pre-requisite AND pre-service course work requirements with a grade of "B-" or better unless otherwise speciied:
+- Satisfactory completion of program prerequisite coursework requirements with a grade of "B-" or better unless otherwise specified:

 Note: These courses may be included in Internship Program Requirements if pre-service requirements are met through possession of valid California Multiple Subjects or Single Subject Teaching credential.